cmdalbem/portfolio/src/pages/meu-corre/index.md

     }'>
 </results-banner>

 Working on "Meu Corre" was one of those projects that really stuck with me.
 It pushed me to step out of my bubble, partner with so many different people, listen without judgment, and rethink what meaningful "solutions" actually look like.
 The complete story is full of thousands of twists and challenges I had to skip here - but that’s where the best learning happened.
-More than just building an app, it was about building something we truly believed in, being full responsible for all of it outcomes, connecting with likeminded (or not) people, understanding their hustle, and figuring out how Design can actually make a difference in their lives.
+More than just building an app, it was about building something we truly believed in, being full responsible for all of it outcomes, connecting with like-minded (or not) people, understanding their hustle, and figuring out how Design can actually make a difference in their lives.

 # AI Disclaimer